UjjwalKaul/dsa/arrays/Arrays.md

 ## Types of Search

-Takes an element and returns the index of an element if present in the array
+Takes an element and returns the index of an element if present in the array Improving Techniques:
+Transposition is the swapping an element with the previous when found to make the next search more efficient Move to Front/Head is the swapping an element with the 1st element when found to make the next search more efficient

 - Linear Search [O(n)]
 - Binary Search